syncfusion-content/winui-docs/winui/AutoComplete/Searching-Filtering.md

 [TextMemberPath](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDropDownListBase.html#Syncfusion_UI_Xaml_Editors_SfDropDownListBase_TextMemberPath) - Specifies the property path whose value is used to perform searching based on user input received in the selection box portion of the `AutoComplete` control.
 The default value is `string.Empty`.
 When `TextMemberPath` is `null` or `string.Empty`, searching will be performed based on `DisplayMemberPath`.

-[DisplayMemberPath](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDropDownListBase.html#Syncfusion_UI_Xaml_Editors_SfDropDownListBase_DisplayMemberPath) - Specifies the property path whose value is displayed as text in the drop-down.
+[DisplayMemberPath](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDropDownListBase.html#Syncfusion_UI_Xaml_Editors_SfDropDownListBase_DisplayMemberPath) - Specifies the property path whose value is displayed as text in the drop-down menu.
 The default value is `string.Empty`.

 N> `DisplayMemberPath` and `TextMemberPath` will be effective for the collection item that holds two or more properties in it.